carpentries/instructor-training/episodes/19-lessons.md

 request, which serves as a "request" to make changes, and can also be discussed before changes are merged.

+### Lesson Incubation

+FIXME: how to add new lessons

 > ## Many Ways to Contribute
 >
 > We recognize that the medium of GitHub may be restrictive to those